To Keep Telling the Truth About Fur, We Need Your Help NOW!

 • Don't tell lies, don't fabricate evidence, and if someone sends you alleged evidence of animal cruelty, ensure it is real before publishing it.

-information, don't pretend you don't know.
-Remove it immediately, and maybe
+• If you find you have inadvertently published false information, don't pretend you don't know.
+Remove it immediately, and maybe even issue a public apology.

-for the best time to use it for fundraising.
-Share it with authorities at once
+• If you obtain evidence of animal cruelty, don't sit on it waiting for the best time to use it for fundraising.
+Share it with authorities at once so they can investigate.

 • When publishing video of animal cruelty, make unedited footage available as well, with audio, to allay suspicions that it has been edited to create a false impression, or even worse, has been staged.